Specialist SubjectsWillunga Primary Students participate in 4 specialist areas across the week.

 Each year we enter an Inter-school Hiragana competition for Year 7 students.
 Our students are always very enthusiastic and we have great participation.
 We have a link with a Japanese school, see performances and have good general knowledge about Japan.
 Family members are always welcome to drop in and have a go as well!

-The aim of PE AND HEALTH at Willunga Primary School is to promote and develop:
+The aim of PE at Willunga Primary School is to promote and develop:

 - pleasurable involvement in physical activity